-The Sleep Research Society Foundation (SRSF) provides support for growth and development in the field of sleep and circadian research.
-The SRSF was established in 2005 by the Sleep Research Society Board of Directors to provide support for investigators to conduct pilot studies that would form the basis of more comprehensive applications to federal agencies, private foundations and industry partners.
-The SRSF has helped investigators obtain NIH and other government funding through research supported by SRSF awards.
+The Sleep Research Society Foundation (SRSF) provides support for growth and development in the field of sleep and circadian research by funding investigators to conduct pilot studies that would form the basis of more comprehensive applications to federal agencies, private foundations and industry partners.

 In the United States, working days lost due to insufficient sleep and sleep disorders account for $411 billion in economic losses and represent 2.28 percent of our country’s GDP annually.
 The National Academy of Medicine (NAM) has described the rising trend of insufficient sleep as “an unmet public health problem.”
 Thanks to breakthroughs in the field of sleep research, we are now beginning to understand the fundamental importance of sleep.